Saturable absorption in defect-rich diamond nanophotonics: Extraction of cavity loss rates

 \section{Extraction of cavity loss rates}

 To determine the contribution of defect absorption to the internal loss rate of each fundamental cavity mode, we measure the transmission spectra of each mode at different input powers.
-The transmission spectra are normalized to the uncoupled fibre-taper transmission spectra (\Cref{fig:fibreEfficiency}\,(b)), and then fitted using \Cref{eq:transmissionDoubletTO}.
-The fits and data for each mode at three different input powers are plotted in \Cref{fig:SI_dataTransmissionKappas}.
+The transmission spectra are normalized to the uncoupled fibre-taper transmission spectra (\Cref{fig:fig7_fibreEfficiency}\,(b)), and then fitted using \Cref{eq:transmissionDoubletTO}.
+The fits and data for each mode at three different input powers are plotted in \Cref{fig:fig9_SI_dataTransmissionKappas}, and each transmission spectrum is averaged using approximately five different scans.
 The modes manifest as either singlets or doublets, depending on the rate of back-scattering within the cavity ($g$) compared to the total loss rate ($\kappa$)~\cite{Borselli2005}.
 Some of the modes also present Fano asymmetries~\cite{Suh2003} and power-dependent thermo-optic shifts\,\cite{Barclay2005,Itoi2025arXiv}; however, we are primarily interested in how the internal loss rate of each cavity mode changes with input power.
-The internal loss rate, $\kappa_{\text{c}}$, and external coupling rate of each mode at different powers are extracted from each fit and plotted in \Cref{fig:SI_dataKappas}\,(a) and (b), respectively.
+The internal loss rate, $\kappa_{\text{cav}}$, and external coupling rate of each mode at different powers are extracted from each fit and plotted in \Cref{fig:fig10_SI_dataKappas}\,(a) and (b), respectively.
+Note that the intrinsic linewidth is given by measurements of $\kappa_{\text{cav}}$ at low $\mathcal{N}_{\text{cav}}$, plotted in Fig.\ 3 and Fig.\ 10\,(a).

-For most modes, $\kappa_{\text{c}}$ is invariant with input power, with the exception of those at 979\,nm, 1047\,nm, and 1267\,nm.
+For most modes, $\kappa_{\text{cav}}$ is invariant with input power, with the exception of those at 979\,nm, 1047\,nm, and 1267\,nm.
 In these modes, we observe that internal loss \textit{decreases} with the intracavity photon number, which evidences the presence of a two-level saturable absorber.
-This change in loss is not due to a change in the external coupling rate, $\kappa_{\text{ex}}$, as demonstrated by \Cref{fig:SI_dataKappas}\,(b) .
+This change in loss is not due to a change in the external coupling rate, $\kappa_{\text{ex}}$, as demonstrated by \Cref{fig:fig10_SI_dataKappas}\,(b) .
 The external coupling rate of each mode remains constant with the number of intracavity photons.
-Instead, we attribute this to saturable absorption by a point defect found in the diamond.
+Instead, we attribute this to saturable absorption by a point defect.